Arjunreddypulugu/Data-Analysis--R/README.md

 The tools and libraries used in this analysis demonstrated the power of the R programming language for data exploration, visualization, and statistical analysis.
 The combination of Tidyverse, ggplot2, DescTools, and Psych provided a robust and efficient environment for conducting a comprehensive examination of global economic indicators.

-In conclusion, this report contributes to the understanding of global economic dynamics, laying the groundwork for informed decision-making and further research in the field of international economics.
+In conclusion, this project contributes to the understanding of global economic dynamics, laying the groundwork for informed decision-making and further research in the field of international economics.